AndrasE/Express-EJS-Serverless-Netlify/readme.md

 This test is a simple web app built using Express, EJS, and deployed serverless on Netlify.

-### Server Configuration

-- **server.js**:
+- **Server Configuration:**

-  - Uses `serverless-http` to wrap the Express app for serverless deployment.
+  - **server.js**: Uses `serverless-http` to wrap the Express app for serverless deployment.
-- **app.js**:
-  - Sets up the Express app, configures EJS as the view engine, serves static files, and defines a route for rendering the index.ejs template.
+  - **app.js**: Sets up the Express app, configures EJS as the view engine, serves static files, and defines a route for rendering the index.ejs template.

-### Netlify Configuration

-- **netlify.toml**:
+- **Netlify Configuration:**

-  - Specifies build command, functions directory, and included files.
+  - **netlify.toml**: Specifies build command, functions directory, and included files.
 It defines redirect rules for images, CSS, and all other requests to the serverless function.

-### View Templates
+- **Package Configuration:**
+  - **package.json**: Lists project dependencies and provides metadata about the project.

-- **index.ejs**:
+- **View Templates:**

-  - An EJS template that renders an HTML page with a title, CSS styles, and an image.
+  - **index.ejs**: An EJS template that renders an HTML page with a title, CSS styles, and an image.

-### Package Configuration

-- **package.json**:

-  - Lists project dependencies and provides metadata about the project.